Implementation of ordering functions

 Array comparisons are expensive.
 The goal here is almost entirely to minimize the number of comparisons.
 Which is a much less complex goal than to get the most out of modern hardware, so the algorithms here are simpler.

 For Sort, I think Timsort with Powersort-based merging is a solid choice.
 Hardly different from optimal comparison numbers on random data, and it's good at natural runs.
 Orson Peters points out as part of his work on Glidesort that quicksort is better at low-cardinality inputs, and that these do show up in real datasets.
-However, Glidesort itself is more targetted towards simple data, and so it's overcomplicated in the compound case while also missing important optimizations like galloping merge that reduce comparisons.
-It seems more work is needed!
+So Driftsort would be my other out-of-the box recommendation, as it throws out some of Glidesort's complications that are irrelevant to compound data.
+It could still benefit from Timsort's adaptive merging, I believe.
+And when I looked at its quicksort pivot selection it seemed pretty weak; I'd replace it with a true median from recursively sorting a sample.

 Grade should use the same method as Sort, and can be done either by selecting from the original array to order indices or by moving the data around in the same order as the indices.
 I think the second of these ends up being substantially better for small-ish elements.